evias/evias.github.io/_projects/(6) Dings.md

 name: Dings
 tools: [PHP7,Laravel,MySQL,Games,Social]
 image: https://files.evias.be/dings-logo.png
 description: Dings is a free online social app that turns your events and everyday work into a funny game.
             Just choose a game, or even create one.
-Then, invite your friends and family to the games that you want to play.
-Dings will record any type of competition and announce the winner.
+Then, invite your friends and family to the games that you want to play and organize streams.
 ---

 # Dings: Life is a game.
 Play it!